AI Agents Need Real-Time Data

 A real-time system answers what is safe to act on now.

-AI agents reduce that cushion.
+AI agents reduce the cushion that made stale pages tolerable.

-When an agent books, recommends, routes, orders, compares, schedules, or answers directly, stale data does not stay buried in the results.
 It becomes the failed appointment, the wrong menu, the bad delivery promise, the expired offer, or the confident recommendation that sends someone to a closed location.

 In Grounding Needs To Know When Facts Expire, I argued that a sourced fact can still be stale.

-A citation tells you where something came from.
-It does not tell you whether the fact is still alive.
+AI does not just need better sources.
 It needs to know how fast the world around the source is moving.

 The plan said June 5.